momo78li/PIXZERIA-PROD/replit.md

 - June 15, 2025.
 Added Website-Refresh service to offerings
 - June 16, 2025.
 Fixed navigation with viewport-aware implementation for mobile portrait/landscape modes with dynamic header offsets and CSS media queries
 - June 16, 2025.
 Updated pricing packages to realistic AI-assisted development services with one-time add-ons instead of recurring maintenance contracts
+- June 16, 2025.
+Simplified packages to remove legal risks (no e-commerce/booking systems) and used customer-friendly language throughout
 ```

 ## User Preferences